From a traditional model to collaborative working with Bettys & Taylors

 The business needed to provide opportunities for people to make a contribution, and they needed to learn to question, to think for themselves and use their initiative.

 As part of this a bespoke programme to develop the leaders of the future was devised.
-The six-month RASCAL (developing Responsibility, Action, Stewardship, Collaboration and Authentic Learning) programme started in 2010 and has been rolled out to senior managers across the business.
+The one year RASCAL (developing Responsibility, Action, Stewardship, Collaboration and Authentic Learning) programme started in 2010 and has been rolled out to senior managers across the business.
 Bespoke development programmes for Bettys branch managers and bakery managers also began in 2010.

 Lesley says: “We struggled in our business to deal with conflict and to be open and honest.
 We were terribly nice to each other but in the end that can be a problem because we were not being as honest as we needed to be.”